liu3zhenlab/KAD/cases/README.md

 ### A Case study to illustrate KAD analysis
 *- Evaluation of *E. coli* genomes with KAD analysis*

 In this case, two versions of *E. coli* genome aseemblies and Illumina read data were downloaded.
 Analyses for KAD profiling, KAD distribution, and KAD comparison were performed.
-Partial results were deposited here as well.

 #### PART I: Data preparation for KAD analysis